Install Podman on Ubuntu

 Search for images in the available repositories using the following syntax:

-For example, to search for mysql images, run:
+For example, to search for MySQL images on Docker Hub, run:

 Searching for images using Podman.